marcouderzo/CSDemoParser/Worklog.md

 Before you start, make sure the following tools are installed:

 - Visual Studio 2017 (or later version) : you will need it in order to compile libprotobuf and the parser itself.
+- Google Chrome : used by autodownload.py as our webdriver of choice
 - Python 3.8.6 (or later version) : you will need it in order to run the python scripts.
 - Selenium (Python Module) : used by the autodownload.py script for scraping the web.
 - Pyunpack (Python Module) : used by the autodownload.py script for unpacking the .rar match archives.